Aryasdas/Cancer-Prediction-Using-SVM/README.md

-*Breast Cancer Prediction using Support Vector Machine (SVM)*.
+Breast Cancer Prediction using Support Vector Machine (SVM)

-<b>Overview<b>
+Overview
-<br>Breast cancer is one of the most common cancers among women worldwide.
+Breast cancer is one of the most common cancers among women worldwide.
 Early detection and diagnosis are crucial for effective treatment and improved survival rates.
-This project aims to develop a predictive model using a Support Vector Machine (SVM) classifier to distinguish between malignant and benign breast tumors based on the Breast Cancer Wisconsin (Diagnostic) dataset.<br>
+This project aims to develop a predictive model using a Support Vector Machine (SVM) classifier to distinguish between malignant and benign breast tumors based on the Breast Cancer Wisconsin (Diagnostic) dataset.

 Theoretical Background
 Support Vector Machine (SVM)
 Support Vector Machine (SVM) is a supervised machine learning algorithm widely used for classification tasks.
 The primary objective of SVM is to find the optimal hyperplane that best separates the data into different classes.
 Key concepts include:

 Hyperplane: A decision boundary that separates the data points of different classes.
 Support Vectors: Data points that are closest to the hyperplane and influence its position and orientation.